chrishiestand/k8s-network-graph/README.md

 # k8s-network-graph
 Nearly bare-bones browser-based kubernetes network graph visualizer.
 View the network graph in .svg form in the browser.
 Optionally export a .svg or .dot file.

+If you want to generate a kubernetes based .dot file on the fly check out <https://www.npmjs.com/package/k8s-dot-graph> instead.

 ## Running